jawah/niquests/docs/user/advanced.rst

         import niquests

-        sess = niquests.AsyncSession(keepalive_delay=3600, keepalive_idle_window=60)  # already the defaults!, you don't need to specify anything
+        sess = niquests.AsyncSession(keepalive_delay=600, keepalive_idle_window=60)

-In that example, we indicate that we wish to keep a connection alive for 1 hour and eventually send ping every 60s after the connection was idle.
-(Those values are the default ones!)

-The pings are only sent when using HTTP/2 or HTTP/3 over QUIC.
-Any connection activity is considered as used, therefor making the ping only 60s after zero activity.
-If the connection receive unsolicited data, it is also considered used.
+These defaults maintain a connection for 10 minutes and send PING frames after 60 seconds of inactivity.

+PING frames are sent only over HTTP/2 or HTTP/3.
+Any connection activity, including unsolicited incoming data, resets the idle window.

-.. note:: Setting either keepalive_delay or keepalive_idle_window to None disable this feature.
+.. note:: Setting either ``keepalive_delay`` or ``keepalive_idle_window`` to ``None``

-.. warning:: We do not recommend setting anything lower than 30s for keepalive_idle_window.
-Anything lower than 1s is considered to be 1s.
-High frequency ping will lower the performance of your connection pool.
-And probably end up by getting kicked out by the server.
+   disables this feature.

+.. warning:: Do not set ``keepalive_idle_window`` below 30 seconds.
+Values below one second are clamped to one second.
+Frequent PING frames reduce pool performance and may cause the server to close the connection.

-Once the ``keepalive_delay`` passed, we do not close the connection, we simply cease to ensure it is alive.
-This is purely for backward compatibility with our predecessor, as some host may retain the connection for hours.
+After ``keepalive_delay`` elapses, Niquests does not close the connection; it only stops sending keep-alive PING frames.
+A server may retain that connection for longer.

 .. _streaming-uploads:

-Streaming Uploads
+Streaming uploads
 -----------------

 Niquests supports streaming uploads, which allow you to send large streams or